 Estimating revenue has been one of the biggest budgeting challenges last year and this year, as there remains pending litigation with CAM-Carson, LLC and no revenue at this point from that project, and the CGO project received its entitlements at the beginning of FY 2022/23.
-Once the transaction with CGO closes based on the closing conditions, the CRA will receive its residual land proceeds for Cells 3, 4, and 5.
+Once the transaction with CGO closes based on the closing conditions, the CRA will receive CGO's \$12,500,000 commitment to Lenardo plus certain other payments described above in Section 9.

-Once again, this budget includes both projects as anticipated revenue sources: if the CAM due diligence period closes during the fiscal year and work resumes, it should be on terms already discussed which include the CRA making a fixed contribution toward the Cell 2 work and the developer contributing up to \$10 million toward the infrastructure work of the CRA.
+Once again, this budget includes both projects as anticipated revenue sources: if the CAM litigation settles or is tolled again and its due diligence period closes during the fiscal year and work resumes, the certain contributions from CAM as well as the Cell 2 contribution toward the remedial costs will proceed as described in this report.
 In addition, CAM would also pay a pro rata share of the CRA's O&M costs (30%).
 Likewise, CGO makes about \$3 million in O&M reimbursements (60% of the O&M costs, up to \$250,000 per month).
-Additionally, staff expects about \$880,000 in payment from CGO toward participation in the PLL insurance policy.
+Additionally, staff expects about \$880,000 in payment from CGO toward participation in the PLL insurance policy plus other insurance program reimbursements.

-Finally, the budget does include the \$22.4 million in Measure M/Measure R bonds issued by the City, to be used for the construction of Lenardo, and a contribution from CGO and CAM toward the construction of all site infrastructure.
+Finally, the budget does include the \$23.0 million in Measure M/Measure R bonds issued by the City, to be used for the construction of Lenardo, and a contribution from CGO toward the construction of all site infrastructure.